 You can seek professional help before and after birth.
 Medical support from experienced professionals can make you feel more comfortable and confident about breastfeeding.
 You might also get some invaluable tips from them, so don’t hesitate to ask for help.

 Use a breast pump

 Milk production needs stimulation.
 If you are not able to produce milk, using a breast pump can be a great choice.
 Try manual simulation as well and alternate between both.
-Usually one breast is better at producing milk than the other, however you should not overburden one breast and neglect other.
-Simulation can get the milk production started from the other one as well. from your husband
+Usually, one breast is better at producing milk than the other.
+However, you should not overburden one breast and neglect others.
+Simulation can get the milk production started from the other one as well from your husband